 1980, Pampered Chef – Doris Christopher used a policy loan of $3,000 to start her new kitchenware company.
 The company was later purchased by Warren Buffet’s Berkshire Hathaway for $1.5 Billion.

-For more information on the immense benefits that cash value life insurance can provide your business; schedule a free consultation with a Paradigm Life Wealth Strategist.
+For more information on the immense benefits that cash value life insurance can provide your business, request a consultation with a Paradigm Life Wealth Strategist.

 Listen: The Benefits of Cash Value